ocsmit/mwinpy/README.md

-# moving-window
+# MWinPy
-Moving window raster comparison algorthim
+Moving window raster comparison algorthim.

+MWinPy is an implementation of the moving window comparison algroithm desgined to work with geospatial data.

 Algorithm:

 <img src="https://user-images.githubusercontent.com/55674113/77957186-1c667800-72a1-11ea-9a5a-408f7372dd69.png"